MicrosoftDocs/windows-itpro-docs/windows/keep-secure/create-wip-policy-using-sccm.md

         - **Enterprise IP Ranges list is authoritative (do not auto-detect).** Click this box if you want Windows to treat the IP ranges you specified in the network boundary definition as the complete list of IP ranges available on your network.
 If you clear this box, Windows will search for additional IP ranges on any domain-joined devices connected to your network.

-        - **Show the Windows Information Protection icon overlay on your allowed apps that are WIP-unaware on corporate file icons in the File Explorer.** Click this box if you want the Windows Information Protection icon overlay to appear on corporate files in the Save As and File Explore views.
+        - **Show the Windows Information Protection icon overlay on your allowed apps that are WIP-unaware on corporate files in the File Explorer.** Click this box if you want the Windows Information Protection icon overlay to appear on corporate files in the Save As and File Explore views of File Explorer.

 5. In the required **Upload a Data Recovery Agent (DRA) certificate to allow recovery of encrypted data** box, click **Browse** to add a data recovery certificate for your policy.